A Central Limit Theorem for Diffusion in Sparse Random Graphs

-In particular at the beginning of the diffusion process, all nodes in initially activated nodes are of type $A$ since $d_i^B = d_i$ and all nodes not in the initially activated nodes are by definition of type $B$.
-As we proceed with the algorithm, $d_i^B$ might decrease and a type $B$ nodes may become of type $A$.
+In particular at the beginning of the diffusion process, all vertices in initially activated vertices are of type $A$, and all vertices not in the initially activated vertices are by definition of type $B$.
+As we proceed with the algorithm, $d_i^B(t)$ might decrease and a type $B$ vertices may become of type $A$.
 In terms of edges, a half-edge is of type $A$ or $B$ when its endpoint is.
 As long as there is any half-edge of type $A$, we choose one such half-edge uniformly at random and remove the edge it belongs to.
-Note that it may result in changing the other endpoint from $B$ to $A$ (by decreasing $d_i^B$) and thus create new half-edges of type $A$.
-When there are no half-edges of type $A$ left, we stop.
-Then the final set of activated nodes is the set of nodes of type $A$ (which are all isolated).
+Note that it may result in changing the other endpoint from $B$ to $A$ (by decreasing $d_i^B(t)$) and thus create new half-edges of type $A$.
+When there are no half-edges of type $A$ left, we stop the process and the final set of activated vertices is the set of vertices of type $A$ (which are all isolated).